-(2) To immediately apprise the CFTC of any material changes to the regulatory regime, whether explicit (i.e., rule changes) or implicit (i.e., changes in how a rule is interpreted, applied, or enforced).
+- (1) Periodically apprise the CFTC of the activities and results of its supervision and enforcement programs, to ensure that they remain sufficiently robust to deter and address violations of the law; and - (2) To immediately apprise the CFTC of any material changes to the regulatory regime, whether explicit (i.e. rule changes) or implicit (i.e. changes in how a rule is interpreted, applied, or enforced).

 II.
-NEITHER THE EUROPEAN UNION'S CAPITAL REQUIREMENTS NOR THE FINANCIAL REPORTING REQUIREMENTS ARE COMPARABLE TO THE CORRESPONDING U.S. REQUIREMENTS.
+NEITHER THE UK PRA'S CAPITAL REQUIREMENTS NOR THE FINANCIAL REPORTING REQUIREMENTS ARE COMPARABLE TO THE CORRESPONDING U.S. REQUIREMENTS.

-The Proposed Order does not provide adequate support for a determination of comparability between the U.S. and EU capital and financial reporting regimes.
-In fact, based on the application, the capital and financial reporting requirements in the EU do not appear comparable to those under the CEA, for at least three reasons.
+The Proposed Order does not provide adequate support for a determination of comparability between the U.S. and UK PRA capital and financial reporting regimes.
+In fact, based on the application, the capital and financial reporting requirements in the UK PRA do not appear comparable to those under the CEA, for at least three reasons.

 First, the requirements on their face are different.

-Second, the nature and number of the conditions that the Commission deemed necessary to impose are inconsistent with a finding of comparability.
-Finally, the Proposed Order fails to provide sufficient analysis as to exactly how and why the Commission concluded that the European Union and American frameworks would produce "comparable outcomes."
+Second, the nature and number of the conditions that the CFTC deemed necessary to impose are inconsistent with a finding of comparability.

+Third, the Proposed Order fails to provide sufficient analysis as to exactly how and why the CFTC concluded that the United Kingdom and American frameworks would produce "comparable outcomes."
 It relies too much on conclusionary statements that the two regimes are comparable without disclosing sufficient facts, data, or analysis to support its findings.
 Such an inherently difficult and predictive analysis of likely outcomes requires a more thorough explanation than that offered in the Proposed Order.